bangkit-breeze/breeze-machine-learning-v1/README.md

 ## Dataset
 The dataset used for fine-tuning the models is [Breeze Food-Dataset](https://github.com/bangkit-breeze/breeze-datasets).
 The data consist of 30 food names with around 200 images per food.
 The dataset is collected by scraping google images and manually filtered by the team.

-For the segmentation model the datasetwe used is [FoodSeg103](https://paperswithcode.com/dataset/foodseg103).
+For the segmentation model the dataset we used is [FoodSeg103](https://paperswithcode.com/dataset/foodseg103).
 The data consists of food image dataset containing 7,118 images.
 Images are annotated with 104 ingredient classes and each image has an average of 6 ingredient labels and pixel-wise masks.

 ## API Documentation
 The following endpoints are provided in this application: